uprm-gaming/virtual-factory-files/README.md

 virtual-factory-files
 =====================

-External files of Virtual Factory
+External files of Virtual Factory.
 Files are located in the 'assets' directory